 4.9.1 Table 4.14 shows the net capacity of the primary and secondary schools within the Borough.
 This is shown in terms of the number of Year R pupils on roll for primary schools and number of Year 7 pupils on roll for secondary schools compared to available capacity which is illustrated as a percentage surplus.
-Data for this is provided for both 2019 and 2024 with regards to forecasting the need for school places in Hampshire over the next five years.
-The data shows there is an overall surplus in primary and secondary school places in 2019 in terms of available capacity and by 2024.
-The exception to this by 2024 is a forecast shortfall of primary school places in Fair Oak (-19%).
+Data for this is provided for both 2020 and 2025 with regards to forecasting the need for school places in Hampshire over the next five years.
+The data shows there is an overall surplus in primary school places in 2020 in terms of available capacity and by 2025.
+The exception to this is a shortfall in primary school places in Fair Oak (-10%) in 2020 with a forecast shortfall of primary school places in Hedge End/West End (-2.7%) by 2025.
+The data further shows a shortfall across all secondary school planning areas in 2020 but with a forecast surplus shown across all of these areas by 2025.